zhang-mickey/network/README.md

 ##### Continuous Time Markov Chains (CTMCs)
 Poisson arrivals are by far the most popular arrival model used in the analysis of queueing systems.
 Markov process > poisson process
+#### Kaufman-Roberts recursion
+The Kaufman-Roberts functions compute the blocking probability when the total capacity of a link is composed of a different number of traffic flows or channels, and each flow or channel is smaller than the maximum capacity of the link.

 #### Birth-death Process
 <img width="600" alt="image" src="https://github.com/zhang-mickey/network/assets/145342600/91218ebe-08c8-415b-bb5d-8f413c5a66a3">